[Minor revision–posted 2/3/23 (replaces 1/9/17 edition)]

-PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to provide standards for off-campus individual study courses.
-This OP excludes independent study courses offered by the Division of Outreach and Distance Education.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide standards for off-campus individual study courses.
+This OP excludes independent study courses offered by the Office of Continuing and Professional Education.

-REVIEW: This OP will be reviewed in December of even-numbered years by the Senior Vice Provost with recommended revisions presented to the Provost/Senior Vice President for Academic Affairs by January 15.
+REVIEW: This OP will be reviewed in December of even-numbered years by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs by January 15.

-The Texas Higher Education Coordinating Board requires that off-campus courses meet the same standard as on-campus courses (OP 36.06).
+The Texas Higher Education Coordinating Board requires that off-campus courses meet the same standard as on-campus courses (OP 36.06, Self-Supporting and In-State Off-Campus Credit Courses).
 All organized on-campus courses must have a syllabus that is provided to the student on the first day of class.
 Most require some demonstration that students have met a set of specified learning outcomes, and such evaluation is to be determined by the faculty member.

 04 Audit Services